RistoRoosipuu/car-traversal-project/README.md

 ## Still Todo

-* Reformat the way i populate the graph.
+* Reformat the way I populate the graph.
 Either streaming from a file or perhaps from a database.
 * Create an overarching class of "Vehicle" for Dependancy Injection.
-* Rewrite Car classes for a more cleaner code ( and less dependant) code.
+* Rewrite Car classes for a more cleaner code ( and less dependant) code.(Remove DI errors)

 ## Authors